Evaluated by Skiresort.info, the world's largest test portal for ski resorts.

 Access, Parking St. Moritz – Corviglia

-Access to St. Moritz is via various mountain passes or through the Vereina Tunnel (with car transporter).
-St. Moritz is 2.5 hours from Zurich, 4 hours from Munich, around 3 hours from Milan and 2.5 hours from Innsbruck.
-The nearest motorways are relatively far from the ski resort.
-You can park right next to the ski lifts in Celerina and St. Moritz Bad.
-There are two car parks actually in St. Moritz.
-From the Serletta car park (at the train station), you need to walk through the village to the Chantarellabahn lift.
-The Quadrellas car park with 200 spaces is just 80 metres or so from the Chantarellabahn lift.
+Access to St. Moritz is possible via various mountain passes or through the Vereina Tunnel (with car transport).
+From Zurich, St. Moritz can be reached in 2.5 hours, from Munich in 4 hours, from Milan in just under 3 hours, and from Innsbruck in 2.5 hours.
+The nearest highways are relatively far from the ski area.
+In Celerina and St. Moritz Bad, you can park directly at the cable cars.
+In St. Moritz itself, there are two parking garages.
+From the Serletta parking garage (at the train station), you walk through the town to the Chantarella cable car.
+The Quadrellas parking garage with 200 spaces is only about 80 meters from the Chantarella cable car.
 There is another entry point in Suvretta.
-There is usually a fee for parking.
-If the snow situation makes driving difficult, there is the option of taking the Vereina car transporter from Klosters/Selfranga in the Prättigau to Engadin.
-Those who can afford to do so travel to the Engadin St. Moritz region by private jet and land at the nearby Samedan private airport.
+Parking spaces are generally subject to a fee.
+If road conditions become difficult due to snow, you can reach the Engadin from Klosters/Selfranga in the Prättigau region via the Vereina car transport.
+Those who can afford it can travel to the Engadin St. Moritz region by private jet and use the nearby private airport in Samedan.

 St. Moritz Bad-Signal (St. Moritz Bad)